pixeloven/pixeloven/NOTES.md

     + Create more robust console section
     + BundleAnalyzerPlugin display tab with custom styles
     + Reduce connection section to be more condensed
+* Workflow
-* Automate release publishing and come up with better process for release
+    * Automate test, build and release
+    * Integrate with github packages (docker, npm, etc)
+    * Keep NPM for legacy

 ## After v7 Release
 * Add support for PWA